ShayanBehzad/Chatroom/README.md

 ## Deployment

-The application will be available at href=`http://www.shayanbehzad.ir/chatroom/` (assuming you're running on localhost).
+The application will be available at http://www.shayanbehzad.ir/chatroom/.

 ## Contributing